 Note: Most of these configuration options will not be honored if the user already exists.
-Following options are the exceptions and they are applicable on already-existing users: - 'plain\text\passwd', 'hashed\passwd', 'lock\passwd', 'sudo',
+The following options are the exceptions; they are applied to already-existing users: plain\text\passwd, hashed\passwd, lock\passwd, sudo, ssh\authorized\keys, ssh\redirect\user.

-'ssh\authorized\keys', 'ssh\redirect\user'.